DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 Content takedowns are a relatively new method of filtering which reflects the explosion of user-generated content in the web.
-In this method, states and citizen sympathizers or paid actors “flag” or report objectionable content to content providers in the hopes of having the offending content removed and the uploader banned.[^03AshrafandAlvarezLeonLogicsandterritorialities_15] If, for example, a protest video were uploaded to video sharing site YouTube, a content
+In this method, states and citizen sympathizers or paid actors 'flag' or report objectionable content to content providers in the hopes of having the offending content removed and the uploader banned.[^03AshrafandAlvarezLeonLogicsandterritorialities_15] If, for example, a protest video were uploaded to video sharing site YouTube, a content